LSNJLAW SM

 The 19 Crimes of Domestic Violence

-Life changes dramatically for someone who is the victim of domestic violence.
-A domestic violence victim may feel alone and scared, but is available through the courts.
-A victim who has been in a violent relationship and feels unsafe may be able to take steps to keep the abuser away by filing a restraining order.
-A judge may grant a restraining order if the victim proves that he or she has been subjected to one of the 19 crimes set forth in the New Jersey Prevention of Domestic Violence Act (N.J.S.A 2C:33 et al.) and is in need of the protections of that order.
+Life changes dramatically for someone who is a victim of domestic violence, and they may feel alone and scared, but help is available through the courts.
+Someone who has been in a violent relationship and feels unsafe may be able to take steps to keep the abuser away by filing a restraining order.
+A judge may grant a restraining order if the victim proves that they have been subjected to one of the 19 crimes set forth in the New Jersey Prevention of Domestic Violence Act (N.J.S.A 2C:33 et al.) and needs protection.

 Harassment (N.J.S.A.
 2C:33-4)

-In order to commit the crime of harassment, a person must intend to harass another person.
-An example of harassment is when someone communicates with you at inconvenient hours or uses rude and profane language.
-A person may harass you using email, regular mail, phone calls, texting, face-to-face communications, or any other way that sends a message from the abuser to you.
-The abuser must intend to annoy or alarm you when making the communication.
+In order to commit the crime of harassment, a person must intend to annoy or alarm another person.
+Harassment can be in the form of an alarming communication, an anonymous communication, a communication at extremely inconvenient hours or a communication that invades a person’s privacy.
+A person may harass by email, regular mail, phone calls, texting, face-to-face communications, or other forms of communication.

-A person may also be guilty of harassment if that person touches you in an offensive way.
-Offensive touch includes hitting, kicking, and pushing - even if you were not injured.
+A person may also be guilty of harassment if that person touches another person in an offensive way.
+Offensive touch includes hitting, kicking, and pushing even if the victim was not injured.
 Threatening to do any of these acts may also be considered harassment.

-If someone does things repeatedly that are meant to scare or seriously annoy you, that person may also be guilty of harassment.
+If someone repeatedly engages in behavior that is meant to scare or seriously annoy a victim, that may also be harassment.

 Assault (N.J.S.A.
 2C:12-1)

-The most common example of an assault is when an abuser hurts a victim.
+The most common example of an assault is when someone hurts another person.
 There does not have to be a visible injury, just a feeling of pain.
 Assault can also be trying to harm a victim or threatening to harm them.
 The harm may or may not involve a deadly weapon.
-For example, if an abuser knowingly threatens you with a gun, whether or not it was loaded, and did not care that you could have been hurt, they may be guilty of assault.
+For example, if an abuser threatens someone with a gun, whether or not it was loaded, and did not care that the victim could have been hurt, they may be guilty of assault.

 Terroristic threats (N.J.S.A.
 2C:12-3)

-An abuser who threatens to commit any violent crime with the purpose of terrorizing you may be guilty of terroristic threats.
-An abuser may also be guilty of terroristic threats if they threaten to kill you or someone else and you believe that the abuser can and will do it.
-A conditional threat (“If you do X, then I will kill you.”) may not meet the standard for a terroristic threat.
+Someone who threatens to commit any violent crime with the purpose of terrorizing another may be guilty of terroristic threats.
+An offender may also be guilty of terroristic threats if they threaten to kill someone else and the victim believes that the abuser can and will do it.
+A conditional threat (“If you do x, then I will kill you”) may not meet the standard for a terroristic threat.

 Criminal mischief (N.J.S.A.
 2C:17-3)

-An abuser who breaks any of your belongings on purpose may be guilty of criminal mischief.
-The property that the abuser breaks must belong to you, but it can also be property that you and the abuser own together.
-If an abuser tampers with your property in a way that puts you or your belongings in danger, the abuser may be guilty of criminal mischief.
-Common examples of criminal mischief include someone keying your car, punching a hole in the wall of your home, or breaking your cell phone.
+Is someone breaks or destroys another’s belongings on purpose, they may be guilty of criminal mischief.
+The property must belong to the victim, but it can be property that the offender and victim own together.
+If an offender tampers with property in a way that puts the victim or their belongings in danger, the offender may be guilty of criminal mischief.
+Common examples of criminal mischief include someone keying a car, punching a hole in the wall of a home, or breaking a cell phone.

 Criminal restraint (N.J.S.A.
 2C:13-2)

-An abuser who keeps you in a place that puts you at risk of serious bodily injury or keeps you somewhere and will not allow you to leave may be guilty of criminal restraint.
-For example, if you are locked in a room and the abuser begins attacking you, that is criminal restraint.
+Keeping a victim in a place that puts them at risk of serious bodily injury or keeping them somewhere and not allowing them to leave may be criminal restraint.
+For example, if the offender locks the victim in a room and also attacks them, that is criminal restraint.
 Serious bodily injury means any injury that could be deadly or cause long-term disability.
-Criminal restraint may also exist if you are subjected to a life of servitude against your will.
+Criminal restraint is also defined as subjecting someone to involuntary servitude against their will.

 False imprisonment (N.J.S.A.
 2C:13-3)

-If an abuser keeps you somewhere you do not want to be and will not let you go, the abuser may be guilty of false imprisonment.
+Keeping a victim somewhere against their will may be false imprisonment.
 False imprisonment is different from criminal restraint in that false imprisonment does not require risk of serious bodily injury.
-For example, if a victim is restrained from leaving a particular area because of an abuser’s actions but is not injured in any way, the abuser may be found guilty of false imprisonment, but not criminal restraint.
+For example, if a victim is prevented from leaving a particular area by an offender but is not injured in any way, that may be false imprisonment, but not criminal restraint.

 Burglary (N.J.S.A.
 2C:18-2)